 - Consult with a registered dietician, who can help you plan menus and make shopping lists for preparing nutritious meals that you like and that account for your individual needs and the timing of your medications.

 - Consult with an occupational therapist about assistive devices, including some mentioned above, to make eating and drinking easier.

 - If you experience anxiety or depression, talk to your doctor.
 These symptoms can suppress appetite.

-- If swallowing issues are causing problems eating , a speech-language pathologist may be able to help.
+- If swallowing issues are causing problems eating , a A specialist in the diagnosis and treatment of speech and language disorders.
+Can also assess and treat swallowing difficulties. may be able to help.

 Involve your team